withtreesap/treesap/README.md

 This is the source code for Treesap, a modern frontend framework for building insanely fast websites.

-It is built using Lit, Deno, and Web Components.
-Every page is server side rendered by default and then web components are hydrated on the client as needed.

 It takes **heavy** inspiration from a number of amazing projects including but not limited to:

 - [Fresh by Deno](https://fresh.dev)